 Something a bit different for today’s post.
 I gave a short presentation at my local camera club today to answer a question on why photos taken by club members are sometimes blurry.
 You might find some of this information useful.
-Click on the pause button to stop on any slide.
+Continue reading “Why Are My Photos Blurry?”

 We didn’t learn about printing photographs during my training in digital photography.
 Some of you might say “What did you expect, it was a DIGITAL photography course?”

 Good point.
 But I always felt there was something missing in my training and I recently attended a two day course on printing photographs.
 It opened my eyes to the value of a hardcopy print.
 Here’s why.
 Continue reading “To Print or Not to Print, That is the Question”

 We all reflect at this time of year on the things we’ve accomplished, the friends we cherish and how life in general has treated us.
 In my case, health issues took centre stage, but have ended positively.
 I also finished school and started to dabble in photography more seriously.
 I’ve settled into retirement from a full-time career and now have much more flexibility than I have ever had in deciding what to do with my day.
 And I’m sharing the holiday season with friends and family and having a blast.